apache/kvrocks-website/community/data-structure-on-rocksdb.md

 :::note Why store version in the metadata?

-We store the hash keys/values into a single key-value, if the store millions of sub keys-values in one hash key.
-If user delete this key, the Kvrocks must iterator millions of sub keys-values and delete them, which would cause performance problem.
+We store the hash keys/values into a single key-value, assume we store millions of sub keys-values in one hash key.
+If user delete this key, then Kvrocks must iterator millions of sub keys-values and delete them, which would cause performance problem.
 With version, we can quickly delete the metadata and then recycle the others keys-values in compaction background threads.
 The cost is those tombstone keys would take some disk storage.
 You can regard the version as an atomic increment number, but it's combined with a timestamp.

 :::